silverhawke249/nonlinearity/README.md

 Custom Levels and Level Editor must be enabled first.

 ## Changelog
+- 1.12
+  - Adjustment to Gatekeepers and Ice Rink.
 - 1.11
   - Adjustment to Secured and Fixture.
 - 1.10